Stanislas Marie Adélaïde, comte de Clermont-Tonnerre: Conflict with the Jacobins

 His political views earned him the animosity of radical politicians of the Palais Royal; yet in spite of threats and abuse he continued to advocate a moderate liberal policy, especially in the matter of removing restrictions for the Jews and Protestants and extending the system of trial by jury.

 In January 1790, he collaborated with Pierre Victor, baron Malouet in founding the Club des Impartiaux and the Journal des Impartiaux, the names of which were changed in November to the Société des Amis de la Constitution Monarchique and Journal de la Société, in order to emphasize their opposition to the Jacobin Club.
 Their Société des Amis was denounced by Antoine Pierre Joseph Marie Barnave in the Assembly (January 21, 1791), and on March 28 it was attacked by a mob, whereupon it was closed by order of the National Assembly.

 Stanislas's efforts to pass legislation in the Assembly ultimately failed as he would end up dead at the hands of the riots.
 Many of his fellow nobles such as Barnave and Brissot would ultimately meet the same fates under 40 brought upon them by the revolutionaries.

-Last Days
+Last days

 Clermont-Tonnerre was arrested after the Flight to Varennes (21 June 1791).
-He was released on 10 August 1792, only to be murdered by the people of Paris during the Storming of the Tuileries Palace.
-He attempted to contact King Louis XVI through the rioting, but was apprehended by one of Robespierre's mobs while hiding in Madame de Brassac's home.
+He was released on 10 August 1792, only to be murdered by the people of Paris during the storming of the Tuileries.
+He attempted to contact King Louis XVI through the rioting but was apprehended by one of Robespierre's mobs while hiding in Madame de Brassac's home.
 Their animosity toward any sympathizer of the King led them to believe he should be executed immediately.
 Stanislas was then forced through a fourth-floor window and fell to his death.